sdawood/payup/README.md

 The above design also allow for flexible testing with MemoryStreams, without the need to rely on csv files to execute test suite.

-\* Currently CSVReadStream is using a transport function implicitly
+\* Currently CSVReadStream is using a transform function implicitly

 ### Roadmap